Frans-Willem/CsrSpiDrivers/README.md

 resistors (330 Ohm works fine) to the appropriate FTDI pins.
 Wire LEDs anodes to FTDI 3V3 pin.

 ## Software

 ### CSR SPI API versions

-This driver implements CSR SPI API version 1.3 and 1.4, different DLLs built for each API version during a compile time.
-Example of CSR packages that use API version 1.4:
+This driver implements CSR SPI API version 1.3 (used in CSR BlueSuite 2.1, 2.3, CSR BlueLab 4.1) and 1.4 (CSR BlueSuite 2.4, 2.5, 2.5.8).
+DLL is built for each API version during a compile time.

-* CSR BlueSuite 2.4, 2.5, 2.5.8

-Example of CSR packages using API version 1.3:

-* CSR BlueSuite 2.1, 2.3
-* CSR BlueLab 4.1
+Current implementation of 1.4 API is based on a wild guess and is just a wrapper around 1.3 functions.
+It doesn't support multiple programmers connected at the same time and may contain other bugs (see "BUGS").

 You can check the API version of CSR package by inspecting original spilpt.dll with the following command on Linux: